One-Stop-Shop with home-based financing

 - Simple and clear value proposition that speaks directly to people’s needs

-- Local energy services contractors function as sales force
+- Local energy services contractors act as local sales force (“PACE providers”)

 - Technical and customer assistance is provided throughout the process